stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/exif-stripper.md

 ---

 I created [exif-stripper](https://github.com/stefmolin/exif-stripper) to make it easy to protect myself.
 It can be used as a [pre-commit hook](/articles/devx/pre-commit/setup-guide/), command line utility, or Python package.
-For my website, I use it as a pre-commit hook, so I can add images without having to think about it.
+For my website, I use it as a pre-commit hook, so I can add images without having to remember to process them beforehand.
 Just add the following to your `.pre-commit-config.yaml` file:

 ```yaml
 - repo: https://github.com/stefmolin/exif-stripper